ferrocene/ferrocene/src/lexical-elements.rst

 The text of a :t:`source file` is divided into :t:`[line]s`.

 :dp:`fls_efdfq9nhpmp5`
-A :t:`line` is a sequence of zero or more characters followed by an :t:`end of line`.
+A :t:`line` is a sequence of zero or more characters followed by an end of line.

 :dp:`fls_go25sisi5fdp`
 The representation of an :t:`end of line` is tool-defined.